choptastic/hammer_kerl/README.md

 Once Hammer Kerl is installed, you can just run:

-`erl`, and you'll be prompted.
+`erl`, and you'll be prompted on what to do.
 If, however, you've already how an Erlang installation activated with `kerl`, then Erlang will just run.

+You can also always run `hammer_kerl` from the command-line and it will give you a basic menu of things it can do.

+## Features

+* Download, Build, and Install versions of Erlang (from a list of available versions)
+* Delete installed or built versions of Erlang
+* Activate installed versions
+* Auto-add the kerl activation scripts to your shell startup scripts (so you don't have to activate every time or mess about with the shell startup scripts yourself).

 ## Verion History